duelingbenjos/rocketswap/docs/guide.md

 1. Once you are in RocketSwap:
     A. Confirm your wallet is connected from the bottom left of the screen and you have funds available (Guide steps above)
-    B. Click the $RSWP wording on the top right of the screen
+    B. Click the *$RSWP* wording on the top right of the screen

 2. Now let’s get STAKING!
     A. Enter the amount you would like to stake in TAU.
-Alternatively you can select the MAX button instead of entering an amount to stake your entire wallet, you will notice if you select MAX this is not equal to your full wallet amount, this is due to some small fees need to be extracted.
+Alternatively you can select the *MAX* button instead of entering an amount to stake your entire wallet, you will notice if you select *MAX* this is not equal to your full wallet amount, this is due to some small fees need to be extracted.
-    B. When you are happy with the amount to be staked, go ahead and click STAKE.
+    B. When you are happy with the amount to be staked, go ahead and click *STAKE*.

-3. The Confirm Staking pop-up will appear.
-READ the conditions of what you are staking and what you are getting in return, then click STAKE.
+3. The **Confirm Staking** pop-up will appear.
+Read the conditions of what you are staking and what you are getting in return, then click *STAKE*.

 4. You will get a pop-up from your Lamden web wallet requesting approval for RocketSwap to spend your TAU.
-READ the details and if you want further information click the what is this? link at the bottom, otherwise, click APPROVE.
+Read the details and if you want further information click the *what is this?* link at the bottom, otherwise, click *APPROVE*.

 5. Another pop-up from the security conscious people at Lamden asking to Confirm Transaction.
     A. You can check some of the transaction details here.
 The amount should be the amount you entered when requesting to stake at Step 2A.
-    B. Click APPROVE at the bottom to progress
+    B. Click *APPROVE* at the bottom to progress

 6. YOU DID IT!
 Staking done!
 You will get a helpful message flash up briefly in the top right of the screen for a few seconds:

 ### Performing Swaps

-1. The site will open up on the Swap screen, if not, select Swap on the top right of the screen.
+1. The site will open up on the Swap screen, if not, select *Swap* on the top right of the screen.

 2. Lets have a good look at what we are seeing on the Swap screen:
     A. Top box is what we are swapping FROM — handily labelled “From”
     B. Next box down is what we swapping TO — also a great label on it, “To”
     C. The arrow allows us to swap the FROM and TO tokens around.
 Go ahead try it out and see what it does (no costs involved)
     D. The TO box also contains the drop down to select the token we would like to swap —go in and select the token you would like to swap.
-In this example I am going to swap FROM TAU TO RSWP
+In this example I am going to swap *FROM TAU TO RSWP*

 3. Now that we have selected the token we are swapping to, input how much we would either like to ‘spend’ (input into the FROM box), or how much we would like to ‘buy’ (in the TO box) — the opposite box will auto-magically populate.
 In this example I am going to populate the TO box with 50 RSWP and it is telling me it will cost me 32.14835475 TAU (in FROM).